opengeospatial/Geotech/terminology/WorkingDraft/Model incl types.md

 ### Domain (of model)
 A specified sphere of activity or knowledge.
 In the context of this lexicon, domain may include ground (parent domain), geology, hydrogeology,  geoenvironmental and geotechnical.
 * ***Jonas:*** This is in line with the usage of the term "domain" in IFC, although Nicks current proposal does not use "ground" but "geotechnics", which is to our understanding just a "sub-domain".
 We can also note that there are "parent" and "sub"-domains.
-These terms are good for our communication now, although I am not sure if we should be aim to define a strict hirarchie, in the end (conceptual model task).*
+These terms are good for our communication now, although I am not sure if we should aim to define a strict hirarchie, in the end (conceptual model task).*

 ### Type (of model)
 Concise definition incorporating the category and domain of the model., and any further definition that may be required.